k4sh4n1/research/earthquake/003_tectonic/README.md

 # Objective

-Tectonic correlation is investigated by `ObsPy` module.
+Tectonic correlation is investigated between strategic stations around the globe by `ObsPy` module.
+Temporal and spectral correlations are investigated which could indicate:

+* Global wave propagation
+* Force transfer between plate boundaries
+* Common tectonic forces
+* ...?

 # Locations

-Temporal and spectral correlations are investigated between some seismic stations from strategic locations around the globe.
+Seismic signals from different tectonic plate boundaries are selected at strategic locations around the globe.
+They are shown on the following map.

 # Time window